 Hello Good People.
 It’s getting dangerous out here in the muck and mire of the present electoral climate.
 And there is a powerful disconnection trap that people seem to fall victim to with increasing regularity.
 When the question is asked, “Are we more divided than ever?” opinions run from wild despair to completely without a […]

-My New CD – Ready to Go!
+My New CD – On Solid Ground

 The Kennedy Center’s Program in which teachers learn ways to teach in, through, and about the arts, school administrators learn ways to harness the power of the arts for learning and artists learn ways to be more effective in their work with students and teachers.